 Drunk Driving And Alcohol-Related Deaths

-Unfortunately, the fight against illegal drugs isn’t the only battle Texas faces.
+Unfortunately, the fight against illegal drugs isn?t the only battle Texas faces.
 Texas has the highest number of drunk driving and alcohol-related deaths in the nation.
-Sixty-six present of addiction treatment admissions are due to problems with alcohol.
+Sixty-six present of addiction treatment admissions is due to problems with alcohol.
 Other alarming numbers include:

 - In 2013, there were 1,337 drunk driving deaths in Texas.